jaideepsinhdabhi/JustDataML/README.md

 ## Installation

-Suggestion: Please Use a Virtual env for this to successfully run it
+Suggestion: Use a Virtual env for this to successfully run it

 1. Install This Application with pip install